As a military spouse interested in entrepreneurship or building a business already, PCS orders can make your heart sink. Any move can.

 See if the locals in your new area would be willing to join you for a social media contest, an in-person event, a referral program, putting your business card in customer bags, and more!
 It never hurts to build a relationship and then ask!

 With social media, it’s important to make sure your pages are searchable in the new area.
 This is important for search engine optimization.
-Your about page and locations need to be updated so you can begin to show up in local searches.
+Your About page and locations need to be updated so you can begin to show up in local searches.

-Use social media to begin gaining new followers in the region you are heading to through hashtags, participation in Facebook groups local to the area.
+Use social media to begin gaining new followers in the region you are heading to through hashtags and participation in Facebook groups local to the area.
 Tailor your content to appeal to those in the new city.
 Make sure your current audience is aware of the move, especially if it affects your services.
 Put a plan in place to gain current customer reviews.
 Ask for referrals/connections in the new area, and inform clients of any service changes during the move.

 Stay consistent on social media throughout your transition to a new area and continue to use content and hashtags that would attract audiences from your future home.